Introduction

 Welcome to GTC Scotland and congratulations on achieving full registration.
 As a fully registered teacher in Scotland, we want you to feel proud to be part of a regulated profession that plays a vital role in society, values high professional standards and promotes trust in teaching.

-Below is some helpful information as you embark on your career as a fully registered teacher in Scotland.
-This information is for fully registered primary, secondary and Further Education teachers who:
+Below is helpful information as you embark on your career as a fully registered teacher in Scotland.
+This information is for fully registered primary, secondary and further education teachers who:

 - completed initial teacher education in Scotland and have qualified either via the Teacher Induction Scheme or the Flexible Route